 - You can see your red and green days throughout your cycle.

-- Period and ovulation window.
+- You can see your period and ovulation window.
 Read more about ovulation predictions here.

 - On the top, you can see all algorithm related icons you have logged.
 For example LH test results, sex, reasons for excluded temperatures.